openelections/docs/contributingcodeguide.md

 Pre-flight check:

 * Have you [bootstrapped your environment](https://github.com/openelections/core)?
-* Have you navigated on the command line to the openelex-core/openelections directory?
+* Have you navigated on the command line to the core/openelections directory?
 Note, you can only use invoke tasks from this directory.
-Errors will be thrown if you try to use invoke from openelex-core or a subdirectory such as openelex-core/openelex/us.
+Errors will be thrown if you try to use invoke from core or a subdirectory such as core/openelex/us.

 You can learn more about available invoke tasks by dropping to the command line.